kevin-murgas/PPI-hypergraph-geometry/README.md

 5. **analyze2Dresults.R** - This R script is used to examine the results from the curvature_script.m analysis.
 The script loads in results files from a specified experiment (i.e. gene expression dataset).
 Then various data are represented in figures corresponding to the figures in our manuscript.

 ## Support
-Any questions about code execution or code bugs are welcome.
+Any questions about implementation or code bugs are welcome.
 Please use Github issues, or email the authors.